Phanrum/ECMM409-TSP/README.md

 # Documentation

-This code is extensivly commented throughout, however if you wish to read through the library for this code more comfortably then `Cargo` helfully allows that.
+This code is extensively commented throughout, however if you wish to read through the library for this code more comfortably then `Cargo` helpfully allows that.
-Unfortunatly you wont be able to use this for my main.rs, as this is meant for libraries not applications.
+Unfortunately you wont be able to use command to read through main.rs, as this is meant for libraries not applications.

 Running:

 `cargo doc --no-deps --open`

-Will open a page on your browers containing all my libraries functions with their comments rendered in marckdown.
+Will open a page on your browsers containing all my libraries functions with their comments rendered in markdown.
 You can also see the underlying source code of any function, impl block, struct etc with the *source* button located to their right.

 If you wish to read through the documentation including the dependencies I brought in for this project, you can run